mitchvaux/codenation-project/README.md

 # codenation-project

+our team project we have coded for the python coding challenge

-a simple basic text based python game based on coronavirus zombies enjoy
+a simple basic text based python game based on coronavirus zombies

 fun based on current covid 19 situations apt for the current world crisis